 Every day we get inquiries about web design and development – how much we charge for a website, how long it will take us to finish it, what’s our payment terms like.
 Answering the question “How much should I pay for a website?” is tough, because website design pricing varies based on different factors.

-Instead of giving you a number, I want to discuss the things you should consider in evaluating the value you will be getting from web designers and developers.
+Instead of giving you a number, I want to discuss the things you should consider in evaluating the value you will be getting from web design services.

 A Service, Not a Commodity

 The most important thing to remember is that while you may think of websites as a product, web design and development is actually a service.
 This means:

 - The quote you will receive varies based on the processes involved in web design.
 Expect these processes to be very intricate, especially if you are ordering an ecommerce website.

 - There are no real standards for web designers and developers to follow.
 There are many ways of creating a website, and because prices vary based on the processes, the prices will vary depending on your provider’s approach.